Help Dogs

 Positions currently available

-Dog Care Volunteers work with puppies and dogs of all sizes, shapes and backgrounds (stray, surrendered, neglected, abused, healthy, recovering from surgery…).
-The Evening Dog Let-Out role is integral to caring for our canine residents, to ensure they are safe for the night.
+Members of the GTHS Dog Care Team work with puppies and dogs of all sizes, shapes and backgrounds (stray, surrendered, neglected, abused, healthy, recovering from surgery, may be easy to handle or may require training for behavioural issues…).

-In 2022, our Cat and Dog Care Teams cared for approximately 1230 animals onsite at our Animal Centre.
+In 2023, our Cat and Dog Care Teams cared for more than 1500 animals onsite at our Animal Centre.

 Description